 Bachelor of Arts, magna cum laude, Economics, minor in French Literature (2004)

-Emilie Feldman (Working), Dual Directors and the Value of Board Interlocks Following Corporate Spinoffs.
+Emilie Feldman (2015), Dual Directors and the Governance of Corporate Spinoffs, Academy of Management Journal Abstract

 Emilie Feldman (2006), A Basic Quantification of the Competitive Implications of the Demise of Arthur Andersen, Review of Industrial Organization, 29: 193-212.
 Abstract